erinaldi/starter-hugo-academic/content/publication/davoudiasl-2017/index.md

 abstract: We entertain the possibility that neutrino masses and dark matter (DM) originate from a common composite dark sector.
 A minimal effective theory can be constructed based on a dark $SU(3)_D$ interaction with three flavors of massless dark quarks;
   electroweak symmetry breaking gives masses to the dark quarks.
-By assigning a $backslashmathbb Z_2$ charge to one flavor, a stable \"dark kaon\" can provide a good thermal relic DM candidate.
+By assigning a $\mathbb Z_2$ charge to one flavor, a stable \"dark kaon\" can provide a good thermal relic DM candidate.
 We find that \"dark neutrons\" may be identified as right handed Dirac neutrinos.
 Some level of \"neutron-anti-neutron\" oscillation in the dark sector